Quarterly Dispatch · Issue N° 01 · Spring 2026 Built to run without you. Newport Beach, CA

 From Rob, Newport Beach, CA · Spring 2026

-A few years ago I was embedded with an events organization.
-Good people, real revenue, the kind of shop that gets hired when something has to actually happen on a stage in front of a crowd.
-They were profitable, growing, and proud of how they ran.
+Picture a profitable events company — regional, tight team, good revenue, the kind of shop that gets hired when something has to actually happen on a stage in front of a crowd.
+They were proud of how they ran.
 Then a global parent came knocking.

 Most owners think the hard part of getting acquired is the negotiation.
 It isn't.
 The hard part is the eighteen months after the ink dries, when two companies that have never met each other are suddenly supposed to share a chart of accounts.